rcsb/py-rcsbsearchapi/docs/quickstart.md

 For a full list of attributes, please refer to the [RCSB schema](http://search.rcsb.org/rcsbsearch/v1/metadata/schema).

-### Builder Example
+### Fluent Example

-Here is the same example using the builder syntax
+Here is the same example using the fluent syntax

     from rcsbsearch import Attr, TextQuery